webb/NIEM.github.io/training/iepd-developer/build-and-validate/index.md

 Look for an appropriate tool at the [NIEM Tools Catalog]({{ site.data.links.tools_catalog }} "NIEM Tools Catalog").

-### Create a Code List
+### Code List Artifact

+A code list is a file that consists of comma-separated variable (csv), tabular data, which makes the list suitable for an IEPD schema:

-A code list is a tabular set of data.
-Each row is a "distinct entry" or set of code values.
-Each cell in the row has a value identified by its column header.
+- Each row is a "distinct entry" or set of code values.
+- Each cell in the row has a value identified by its column header.

 The following table is an example of a code list for vehicle makes and models:

 | ExampleTemplateCode | |
 | --- | --- | --- |